top of page

 About

-Founded by Tomoko Sugawara and August Denhard in 2013, The Eurasia Consort has given frequent concerts in New York, Seattle and Houston.
+Founded by Tomoko Sugawara and August Denhard in 2013 The Eurasia Consort has given frequent concerts in New York, Seattle and Houston.
 They have collaborated with leading musicians from East Asia and the Middle East.
-Past performances are in the Gotham Early Music Midtown Concert series in the Chapel at St. Bartholomew’s Church, the Rubin Museum, Tenri Institute in New York and Trinity Parish Church, the Edmonds Library, the Gig Harbor History Museum in Pacific Northwest in Seattle and Asia Society in Houston.
+Past performances are in the Gotham Early Music Midtown Concert series in the St. Malachy's Church, Tenri Institute in New York and Trinity Parish Church, the Gig Harbor History Museum in Pacific Northwest in Seattle and Asia Society in Houston.

 Unknown-1.jpeg